sabre-io/sabre.io/source/dav/building-a-caldav-client.md

 General synchronization concerns
 --------------------------------

-The primary formats for tranfering information is [iCalendar][rfc5545] for calendar objects (events and tasks) and xml for most other data.
+The primary formats for transfering information is [iCalendar][rfc5545] for calendar objects (events and tasks) and xml for most other data.

 [CalDAV][rfc4791] is based on [WebDAV][rfc4918], which itself is an extension